Nightingales & Bombers

 The recording was made on 19 May 1942 by a sound engineer for the BBC.
 Intending to capture the nightingale's song he also, by accident, recorded the sound of RAF bombers on their way to attack Mannheim, Germany.
 In that raid 197 planes were dispatched and 12 were lost.

+This was the last album to feature guitarist and original lead vocalist Mick Rogers until he returned for 1986's Criminal Tango.